rolancia/go-ratomic/README.md

 Just give up the faster latency to be easy! you might be using cache/lazy update already if your service needs fast latency.

+The point is, Redis MSetNX sets key-value pairs atomically.
+MSetNX will set all locks or not if we want to get multiple locks.